Business tax reform and trends: survey views

 Views on the prospects for federal tax reform

-In the Tax Council - EY Tax Reform Business Barometer, we provide a current assessment of business tax professionals’ views on key aspects of federal tax reform.
-We also measure the expected likelihood of the different stages in federal tax reform.
-The results below are based on an online survey conducted by our Quantitative Economics and Statistics practice from 31 October to 12 November 2013.
+In the Tax Council - EY Tax Reform Business Barometer, we assesses business tax professionals’ current views on the prospects for and key aspects of federal tax reform1.
+The barometer measures the expected likelihood of the different stages and key elements of federal tax reform.

-- Whether it will be revenue-neutral, lose or raise revenue
+- Whether tax reform will be revenue-neutral, will lose or will raise revenue

 Other tax policy issues

-The barometer is a monthly survey completed by approximately 100 leading US tax executives and practitioners that tracks trends in the views of business tax professionals while tax reform is debated and developed in the US Congress.
-It will gauge changes in the expectations for tax reform, including each of the milestones in the legislative process and the key elements of federal tax reform over the remainder of the 113th Congress.
+It is likely that the prospects for federal tax reform and the expectations of leading US tax executives and practitioners will continue to change throughout 2014.
+The barometer will continue to gauge changes in the expectations for tax reform, including each of the milestones in the legislative process and the key elements of federal tax reform, over the remainder of the 113th Congress.
+Stay tuned.